Active Devices

 -

 This session discusses deep-levels and high field-effects in GaN devices including HEMTs and IMPATT diodes.
-Additional topics include performance implications gate insulator and metallization design.
+Additional topics include performance implications of gate insulator and metallization design.
 The session concludes with the characterization of substrates down to cryogenic temperatures.